By Quiz Clothing

 Get the look:

 Bring the 1970s into 2018 by replicating these famously wide cuts.
 Think bell bottom jeans are too retro?
 Go for a pair of black palazzo pants and match with a cropped top and heels for a stunning, going-out look with just a hint of nostalgia.
-Or, pull on a pair of nude culottes and team it with a floral Bardot top for the perfect boho, 1970s vibe for drinks and food with friends.
+Or, pull on a pair of nude culottes and team it with a bohemian top for a perfect outlook and 1970s vibe for drinks and food with friends.

 There are countless more fashion icons that we and women before of us have used as a source of inspiration when it comes to dressing.
 Why not pay homage to these iconic styles by bringing a taste of them into your 2018 wardrobe?